JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/IUA_Conference_in_Helsinki.md

 Their so called “liberty” is more important to them than their obligation toward the group or their duties as cosmic citizens.
 They should meditate on the following statement of Jesus:

 > _“In my universe and in my Father's universe of universes, our brethren-sons are dealt with as individuals in all their spiritual relations, but in all group relationships we unfailingly provide for definite leadership.
-Our kingdom is a realm of order, and where two or more will creatures act in co-operation, there is always provided the authority of leadership.”_ [Jesus, [UB 181:2.16](/en/The_Urantia_Book/181#p2_16)]
+Our kingdom is a realm of order, and where two or more will creatures act in co-operation, there is always provided the authority of leadership.”_ <a id="a213_369"></a>[Jesus, [UB 181:2.16](/en/The_Urantia_Book/181#p2_16)]

 This social, epochal responsibility exercised by Urantia Foundation does not impinge upon, nor is opposed to, individuals' religious rights.
-The book tells us that _religion is purely and wholly a matter of personal experience._ [[UB 138:2.1](/en/The_Urantia_Book/138#p2_1)] Urantia Foundation always has, and always will encourage any and all individuals to experience, in their inner lives, the teachings of _The Urantia Book_.
+The book tells us that _religion is purely and wholly a matter of personal experience._ <a id="a215_229"></a>[[UB 138:2.1](/en/The_Urantia_Book/138#p2_1)] Urantia Foundation always has, and always will encourage any and all individuals to experience, in their inner lives, the teachings of _The Urantia Book_.

 But, situations for potential social conflict arise when individuals place the importance of their own liberty above the liberty of their fellows:

 > _“Liberty subject to group regulation is the legitimate goal of social evolution.
-Liberty without restrictions is the vain and fanciful dream of unstable and flighty human minds.”_ [[UB 81:5.7](/en/The_Urantia_Book/81#p5_7)]
+Liberty without restrictions is the vain and fanciful dream of unstable and flighty human minds.”_ <a id="a219_183"></a>[[UB 81:5.7](/en/The_Urantia_Book/81#p5_7)]

 Therefore, invoking religious freedom to justify any attempt against the protection of the text of _The Urantia Book_ displays immature and selfish behavior.